Past members of the research group

 Dr. Karen Tuytens (2012 – 2017)

 Karen developed hydrological models to reconstruct and predict inundation patterns in temporary pond systems.Her main study system consisted of temporary clay pans in the subtropics in the Malilangwe Conservancy in Zimbabwe.
 For this we collaborated with Tamuka Nhiwatiwa (University of Zimbabwe) and Bruce Clegg (Malilangwe).

 Dr. Arnout Grégoir (2013 – 2018)

 Arnout had a past in fish-parasite phylogeny but abandoned the parasites in favor for the fish.
-He studies the relative role of phenotypic plasticity, epigenetic modification and local adaptation in life history differentiation in African killifishes from the genus Nothobranchius.
-Promotership of his PhD was shared with Luc Brendonck, KU Leuven.
+He studied the relative role of phenotypic plasticity, epigenetic modification and local adaptation in life history differentiation in African killifishes from the genus Nothobranchius.

 Dr. Falko Buschke (2011 – 2014)

 During his PhD Falko was interested in the spatial and environmental drivers of diversity patterns and species distributions and the relative role of stochastic and deterministic processes.
 For this he made use of biodiversity databases of African vertebrates and a combination of statistical tools including variation partitioning and null models.
 Falko has a sharp pen and shares interesting articles on general science, conservation and macro ecology on his blog: The Solitary Ecologist!